James4Ever0/hack_all_the_thing/tests/kali_tools_info_download/README.md

-if you want to continue your scraping, buy
+if you want to continue your scraping, buy more disks!